redox-os/book/src/porting-applications.md

 sudo apt-get install cmake libssl-dev
 ```

-The `cmake` package is the build system while the `libssl-dev` package is the library (OpenSSL) linker objects (`.a` and `.so` files).

-The Debian package system bundle shared/static objects on their `-dev` packages (other Linux distributions just bundle shared objects), while Redox will use the source code of libraries.
+The `cmake` package is the build system (build tool) while the `libssl-dev` package is the library (OpenSSL) linker objects (`.a` and `.so` files), the Debian package system bundle shared/static objects on their `-dev` packages (other Linux distributions just bundle shared objects).

-You would need to create a recipe of the `libssl-dev` and add on your `recipe.toml`, while the `cmake` package would need to be installed on your system.
+You would need to create a recipe of the `libssl-dev` package and add in the `build.dependencies` data type of your `recipe.toml` file, while the `cmake` package would need to be installed on your system.

-Dependencies added below the `[build]` section can be statically linked (if the `DYNAMIC_INIT` function is not used) or dynamically linked (if the `DYNAMIC_INIT` function is used), while dependencies added below the `[package]` section will be installed by the build system installer or packaga manager.
+Dependencies added in the `build.dependencies` data type can be statically linked (if the `DYNAMIC_INIT` function is not used) or dynamically linked (if the `DYNAMIC_INIT` function is used), while dependencies added in the `package.dependencies` data type will be installed by the build system installer or package manager.

-Mixed Rust programs have crates ending with `-sys` to use C/C++ libraries of the system, sometimes they bundle them.
+Mixed Rust programs have crates ending with `-sys` to use bundled or system C/C++ libraries.

 If you want an easy way to find dependencies, see the Debian stable [packages list](https://packages.debian.org/stable/allpackages).